Roadmap to this page

 Israeli society has increasingly embraced this genocidal rhetoric, overwhelmingly supporting the government and military in carrying out a genocide in Gaza.
 As genocide scholar Raz Segal has observed, “Israeli politics, society and media are awash with annihilatory language against Palestinians in Gaza.”

 In poll after poll, majorities of Jewish Israelis say they don't believe there are any innocent people in Gaza, and support the total annihilation of Gaza and the ethnic cleansing of its people.
 A June 2025 Hebrew University of Jerusalem poll found that 64% believe there are no innocents in Gaza.
-The same month, a poll by Penn State University found that 82% of Jewish Israelis support the ethnic cleansing of Palestinians from Gaza, 47% agree that when conquering an enemy city the Israeli army should “kill all its inhabitants,” and 65% believe there is a modern day Amalek (a biblical enemy God ordered wiped out, and that Netanyahu invoked on the eve of Israel's invasion of Gaza).
+A couple months later, it found that number was high as 76%.
+A poll by Penn State University found that 82% of Jewish Israelis support the ethnic cleansing of Palestinians from Gaza, 47% agree that when conquering an enemy city the Israeli army should “kill all its inhabitants,” and 65% believe there is a modern day Amalek (a biblical enemy God ordered wiped out, and that Netanyahu invoked on the eve of Israel's invasion of Gaza).
 56% support the expulsion of Palestinian citizens of Israel.

 “Yes, it is possible to achieve total victory…There’s a finite amount of people in Gaza.”